24f-2550: Introduction to Cybersecurity

 Late Policy

-This class has a generous late policy.
-If the grading for your project is automated by script (i.e., it uses the gradescope autograder), then the deadlines have some flexibility.
-Within 3-7 days after the posted deadline, we will turn off the grader and post the grades to canvas, after which you will not be able to submit.
+If the grading for your project is automated by script (i.e., it uses the gradescope autograder), then the deadlines have little to no flexibility.
+Within a few hours after the posted deadline, we will turn off the grader and post the grades, after which you will not be able to submit.
 We do not know exactly when we will cut off the grader, so your best strategy is to aim to finish all projects by the posted deadlines to guarantee you get credit.
+Extensions beyond this policy will not be given unless you have health issues that are supported by a doctor’s note.
+Do your best to satisfy the posted deadlines.

 Cheating Policy